 Climbing Mweelrea Mountain, the highest peak in western Ireland, was the highlight for me of a week-long hiking trip with Wilderness Ireland, a local Irish company focused on outdoor adventures.
 There’s something about the feeling you get deep inside you when you make it to the summit of a peak.
 And it doesn’t have to be Everest to get that sense of accomplishment.
 Climbing Mweelrea gave me that feeling too.

 Mweelrea Mountain, located near the village of Leenane (near Westport), tops out at 814 metres (2,700 feet).
-There’s no risk of altitude sickness and thunderstorms are a rarity.
+There’s no risk of altitude sickness and thunderstorms are a rarity when you’re climbing Mweelrea.
 And yet this mountain needs to be taken seriously.

 When the fog rolls in which it is apt to do in Ireland, you can lose your bearings in short order.
 That’s not a good thing at any time, but especially on a mountain with craggy cliffs around the summit.
 Even though the mountain looks innocuous in the photos, people have died up here.